ABA Therapy for Elopement: 7 Tips to Reduce Catastrophe!

 ABA therapy is an evidence-based approach to analyzing and modifying behavior.
 It is often employed with children and adults on the autism spectrum or experiencing other delays.
 ABA therapy can benefit individuals who exhibit elopement behaviors because it identifies the underlying causes of escape and teaches preventative strategies.

-ABA therapy for elopement promotes the development of self-control and problem-solving skills.
+ABA interventions for elopement promote the development of self-control and problem-solving skills.
 These understandings increase an individual’s awareness of safety and improve their response to a crisis.
 In addition, ABA therapy uses the principles of positive reinforcement to curb the impulses for elopement.
-Positive reinforcement is the scientific concept that an individual is likelier to repeat a behavior if a positive consequence, i.e., reinforcer or reward, follows.
+Positive reinforcement is the scientific concept that an individual is likelier to repeat a behavior if a positive consequence, i.e., a reinforcer or reward, follows.

-Reinforcers or “rewards” often implemented in ABA therapy include social praise or the delivery of a highly preferred snack, toy, or activity.
+Reinforcers, or “rewards,” often used in ABA therapy include social praise or the delivery of a highly preferred snack, toy, or activity.
 The certified provider practicing ABA therapy for elopement might reinforce the client for specific durations in which they remain within the group or near their provider during an outing.
-The aim of positive reinforcement is the association of practicing safe behaviors with positive consequences and experiences.
+The aim of positive reinforcement is to associate practicing safe behaviors with positive consequences and experiences.

 What Techniques Does ABA Therapy Utilize for Elopement?

 For example, your loved one may become agitated when there is too much noise or stimulation in their environment.
-These sensory sensitivities can lead them to wander from their setting instinctually.
+These sensory sensitivities can lead them to instinctively wander from their setting.
 A Board Certified Behavior Analyst (BCBA) will help you and your child cope with difficult experiences like overstimulation during ABA therapy for elopement.
-Addressing these sensory challenges may prevent factors that may result in elopement.
+Addressing these sensory challenges may prevent factors that could lead to elopement.

-Another approach ABA therapy employs for elopement is teaching neuro-determined individuals how to be more conscious of their surroundings.
-ABA teaches clients to identify signs in their environment that alert them to danger.
-Additionally, ABA safety protocols include asking for help or what to do if lost in a public location.
+Another approach to ABA interventions for elopement is to teach neuro-determined individuals to be more aware of their surroundings.
+ABA teaches clients to identify environmental cues that signal danger.
+Additionally, ABA safety protocols include asking for help or for guidance on what to do if lost in a public location.
 This critical knowledge can save an individual’s life.

-Finally, ABA therapy for elopement teaches the person appropriate ways to express their emotions and experience.
+Finally, ABA interventions for elopement teach the person appropriate ways to express their emotions and experiences.
 Through communication, ABA therapy for elopement empowers the individual to engage in problem-solving and anger management skills.
-These new active strengths may decrease agitation or escalation that can result in elopement.
+These new active strengths may reduce agitation or escalation that can lead to elopement.

 What Impact Do Elopement Behaviors Have on Families?

-Elopement can cause parents to live in constant fear and exhaustion, feeling they must constantly be alert.
+When we talk about what is elopement in autism, we also talk about how parents live in constant fear and exhaustion, feeling they must constantly be alert.
 It is crucial for families struggling with their child’s elopement behavior to ensure they are working with a trained professional like a BCBA.
 A BCBA specializes in strategies for reducing elopement.
-As a parent, knowing you are acting toward a solution can increase your sense of control and promote a sense of well-being that will also benefit your child.
+As a parent, knowing you are moving toward a solution can increase your sense of control and promote well-being that will also benefit your child.

-What are Tips for Caregivers Managing Elopement Behaviors?
+What Are The Tips for Caregivers Managing Elopement Behaviors?

 1. Create a safety plan.